pomdtr/smallweb/docs/src/reference/global_config.md

 # Global Config

-The smallweb config is located at `~/.config/smallweb/config.json`.
+The smallweb config is located at `~/.config/smallweb/config.json[c]`.
 It is a json file that defines global settings for smallweb.

+You can also specify a custom config file by setting the `SMALLWEB_CONFIG` environment variable.

+Smallweb also respects the `XDG_CONFIG_HOME` environment variable.

 ## `host`